Linear and nonlinear stability of rate-and-state faults: Transition of fault slip acceleration from linear to non-linear stages

-As a starting point, we compare $L_c$ among the two cases of linear stability involving a finite fault dimension $L$: (i) a fault uniformly creeping at steady-state and loaded by a constant slip rate at the boundaries; (ii) a finite fault loaded with a constant rate of shear stress.
+As a starting point, we compare $L_c$ among the two cases of linear stability involving a finite fault dimension $L$: (i) a fault frictional asperity of length $2L$ uniformly creeping at steady-state and loaded by a constant slip rate at the boundaries; (ii) a finite fault of length $2L$ loaded with a constant rate of shear stress.
 Using here a superscript to denote the $L_c$ corresponding to each case, the relative values of $L_c$ follow a clear order, $L^{(i)}_c<L^{(ii)}_c$, for all $0<a/b<1$ (Figure \ref{fig:Lcomp}a).